openobserve/openobserve-docs/docs/quickstart.md

 # Quickstart

-You can either get started with Zinc Cloud of a self hosted installation.
-Recommended for most users.
+You can get started with [Zinc Cloud](https://observe.zinc.dev) or a self hosted installation.

+Zinc Cloud is recommended for most users due to following benefits:

+1. No effort in setting up a `Highly Available` installation and maintaining it.
+1. Zinc cloud with its generous free tier is sufficient for most hobby users and smaller companies.
+1. Newer features and bug fixes are launched earlier in Zinc Cloud.
+1. And more...

 ## Zinc Cloud